 Baking and VoLANteering to feed Houston’s Hungry

 On June 12th the Houston VoLANteers held their annual bake sale.
-This year they opted to expand by moving the sale to the first floor lobby of the Houston office, while keeping the silent auction items in LAN’s conference room.
+This year they opted to expand by moving the sale to the first-floor lobby of the Houston office while keeping the silent auction items in LAN’s conference room.
 By relocating the bake sale, the VoLANteers were able to more than double last year’s revenue.
-The items for sale included homemade humus, pudding, cookies, dog treats, cakes, brownies, breads & cookies.
+The items for sale included homemade hummus, pudding, cookies, dog treats, cakes, brownies, bread & cookies.